TEJASVISJAIN/Pizza-Delivery-Backend/README.md

 ## Technologies Used

 - Express.js for routing and handling HTTP requests.
-- PostgreSQL for data storage.
+- MySQL for data storage.
 - JSON Web Tokens (JWT) for authentication and authorization.

 ## Notes